exoplatform/exo-documentation/docs/Administration.rst

 The Permissions tab can be opened in some various ways, depending on the following approaches.

-1. Click |image217| Portal Sites on the top navigation bar.
+1. Click |image217| --> Portal --> Sites Management on the side navigation bar.

 The **Manage Sites** page appears.